IwateKyle/www.manning.jp/content/posts/to-separate-or-not-to-separe-my-blogs/index.md

 ## Divide and Conquer

-So, I'm looking at dividing my topics up into these initial categories.
+I'm looking at dividing my topics up into distinct sites (blogs) to best cover these various categories.

 Topics that will stay on this site would be